COVID-19: Tips & Resources for Psychiatric-Mental Health Nurses

 Browse the SAMHSA COVID-19 Resources for guidance specific to the variety of issues mental health and substance use treatment providers are navigating.
 Below are a few highlighted excerpts.

-- Use outpatient treatment options to the greatest extent possible and reserve inpatient facilities for those for whom outpatient measures are not an adequate clinical option
+- Use outpatient treatment options to the greatest extent possible and reserve inpatient facilities for those for whom outpatient care is not an adequate clinical option

-- Use telehealth or telephone services to provide evaluation and treatment of patients, including evaluation for use of buprenorphine to treat opioid use disorder and individual and group therapies
+- Use telehealth services to provide evaluation and treatment of patients, including evaluation for use of buprenorphine to treat opioid use disorder and individual and group therapies

 - Consider CDC guidance on precautions admitting new patients and management of residents who may have been exposed to or infected with COVID-19